 The Cheal B Mt.
 Messenger pool has been identified as the first phase of a larger waterflood project within the greater Cheal area.
-TAG's enhanced recovery waterflood project commenced on September 21, 2016, with the start of water injection at the Cheal-B3 well at a rate of 400 BW/d.
-The water injection rate has increased to 1,700 BW/d and the pressure response in the reservoir is being monitored.
-TAG estimates that it could take six to nine months to see a production response from water injection.
+TAG's enhanced recovery waterflood project commenced on September 21, 2016, and water injection continues at a rate of approximately 700 BW/d.
+The pressure response in the reservoir is being monitored and TAG expects to see a production response from water injection in calendar 2017.